 If you’re a business owner who is also a minority, you could grow your company by becoming certified as a minority business enterprise (MBE).
-State and federal government agencies have special programs and contracts for a certified minority owned business, and more private corporations are seeking out ways to support and work with MBEs.
+State and federal government agencies have special programs and contracts for certified minority-owned businesses, and more private corporations are seeking out ways to support and work with MBEs.

 In fact, the financial gains can be significant if an MBE participates in supplier diversity programs.
 According to Entrepreneur, for every $1 million spent in procurement operating costs, a minority business owner could add an additional $3.6 million to their bottom line.
 That’s a 260% net return on investment.